armanmishra1000/AirVik-Improved/docs/features/project-progress.md

 13. **NEW:** Follow contract-first development approach for all new API features
 14. **NEW:** Apply role hierarchy patterns to other hierarchical data structures
 15. **NEW:** Use type-safe API integration patterns for all frontend-backend communication
+16. **NEW:** Apply profile management patterns to other user-related features (settings, preferences, etc.)
+17. **NEW:** Use data field mapping patterns for better UX while maintaining database simplicity
+18. **NEW:** Implement form validation patterns with real-time feedback for all user input forms